Esri/arcgis-runtime-samples-ios/OfflineRoutingSample/README.md

 ##Offline Routing Sample

 This sample demonstrates how you can compute routes even when the device does not have any network connectivity.
-The sample uses a tile package (.tpk file) containing basemap tiles for downtown San Francisco.
-The sample also contains a network dataset with information about the streets network for the area.
+The sample contains a network dataset with information about the streets network for the downtown San Francisco area.
+Routes are computed based on this dataset.
+The sample displays basemap tiles using a tile package (.tpk file) so that the basemap is visible even when the device is offline.

 ###Using the sample